dapr/docs/daprdocs/content/en/concepts/dapr-services/sidecar.md

 ---
 type: docs
-title: "daprd sidecar process reference"
+title: "Dapr sidecar (daprd)"
-linkTitle: "daprd"
+linkTitle: "Sidecar"
 weight: 300
-description: "Detailed information on the daprd process and usage examples"
+description: "Overview of the Dapr sidecar process"
 ---

+Dapr uses the [sidecar pattern]({{< ref "overview.md#sidecar-architecture" >}}), meaning that the Dapr APIs are exposed on a separate process (i.e. the Dapr sidecar) running alongside your application.
+The Dapr sidecar process is named `daprd` and is launched in different ways depending on how the hosting environment.

-## Overview
+## Self-hosted mode

-The daprd process is what you think of as "Dapr".
-It is the process that offers the various Dapr [building blocks]({{< ref building-blocks >}}) through HTTP and gRPC APIs to your application.

-The daprd process runs alongside your application as a [sidecar]({{< ref "overview.md#sidecar-architecture" >}}), either as a process in a self-hosted environment or as a container within the application pods in a Kubernetes environment.
+When Dapr is installed in [self-hosted mode]({{<ref self-hosted>}}), the `daprd` binary is downloaded and placed under the user home directory (`$HOME/.dapr/bin` for Linux/MacOS or `%USERPROFILE%\.dapr\bin\` for Windows).
+In self hosted mode, running the Dapr CLI run command launches the `daprd` executable together with the provided application executable.
+This is the recommended way of running the Dapr sidecar when working locally in scenarios such as development and testing.
+The various arguments that the CLI exposes to configure the sidecar can be found in the [Dapr run command reference]]({{<ref dapr-run>}}).

-## Installation
+## Kubernetes

-When initializing Dapr in self-hosted mode via `dapr init`, the daprd binary is installed to the`.dapr/bin` directory within your home directory.
-Running `dapr run` will launch a daprd process alongside your application.

-On Kubernetes, `dapr init -k` will install the [dapr-sidecar-injector service]({{< ref kubernetes-overview.md >}}), which will watch for new pods with the `dapr.io/enabled` annotation and inject a container with the daprd process within the pod.
+On Kubernetes, the Dapr control plane includes the [dapr-sidecar-injector service]({{< ref kubernetes-overview.md >}}), which watches for new pods with the `dapr.io/enabled` annotation and injects a container with the `daprd` process within the pod.
+In this case, sidecar arguments can be passed through annotations as outlined in the **K8S annotations** column in [this table]({{<ref arguments-annotations-overview>}}).

-## Running directly
+## Running the sidecar directly

-In most cases you do not need to run daprd explicitly, as the sidecar is either launched by the CLI (self-hosted mode) or by the dapr-sidecar-injector service (Kubernetes).

-For advanced use cases (debugging, scripted deployments, etc.) the daprd process can be launched directly.
+In most cases you do not need to run `daprd` explicitly, as the sidecar is either launched by the CLI (self-hosted mode) or by the dapr-sidecar-injector service (Kubernetes).
+For advanced use cases (debugging, scripted deployments, etc.) the `daprd` process can be launched directly.

-For a detailed list of all available arguments run `daprd --help` or see this [table]({{< ref arguments-annotations-overview.md >}}).
+For a detailed list of all available arguments run `daprd --help` or see this [table]({{< ref arguments-annotations-overview.md >}}) which outlines how the `daprd` arguments relate to the CLI arguments and Kubernetes annotations.

 ### Examples